jojos38/Observation-bot/README.md

 An 'Authorized channel' is a channel where the bot is going to operate.

-!oprefix
+- !oprefix
-Change the bot prefix
+- - Change the bot prefix

-!olang [language]
+- !olang [language]
-Change the language of the bot (languages available: french / english)
+- -Change the language of the bot (languages available: french / english)

-!oadd
+- !oadd
-Add the current channel in the authorized channels
+- - Add the current channel in the authorized channels

-!oremove
+- !oremove
-Remove the current channel from the authorized channels
+- - Remove the current channel from the authorized channels

-!oreset
+- !oreset
-Delete all bot data from the server (Authorized channels etc...)
+- - Delete all bot data from the server (Authorized channels etc...)
-**Warning:** This command also delete all users stats!
+- - **Warning:** This command also delete all users stats!
 (Still not implemented)

-!ochannels
+- !ochannels
-Show all authorized channels
+- - Show all authorized channels

-!odelay
+- !odelay
-Set the delay before the warning message is deleted (between 1000ms and 30000ms)
+- - Set the delay before the warning message is deleted (between 1000ms and 30000ms)

-!odelete
+- !odelete
-Define either the message should be deleted or not (true or false)
+- - Define either the message should be deleted or not (true or false)

-!odebug
+- !odebug
-Show debbuging information (true or false)
+- - Show debbuging information (true or false)

 !owarn
 Show warning messages (true or false)